Gaming trade shows waiting to spring back

 Mr Fernandes says indie game developers rely a lot on these trade shows to grow their business, through expanding their networks and finding potential investors.

-Gaming enthusiast Mr Khairul Sufiyan, 34, was looking forward to Gamescom Asia but expected the cancellation.
+Gaming enthusiast Khairul Sufiyan, 34, was looking forward to Gamescom Asia, but had expected the cancellation.

-But it wil be the community atmosphere that Ms Koo will miss most.
+But it is the community atmosphere that she will miss most.
 "There are cosplayers, gamers and the curious - people from all walks of life - gathering for a weekend because they share the same interest.
-It feels like you are really part of the community.
-It's very different from watching an online stream," she says.
+It feels like you are part of the community.
+It's very different from watching an online stream," she adds.

-"For example, I would not be able to try out the game demo and chat with the developer or publisher at the same time."

-He adds that being able to walk around at the show floor and discovering surprises, such a game demo that looks really unique that he didn't know about, is something digital events cannot replicate.
+He adds that being able to walk around the show floor and discovering surprises, such as a game demo that looks unique which he did not know about, is something digital events cannot replicate.

 "Games still need to be experienced in person, for informed first looks and impressions to be delivered to the readers," he says, adding that a digital event could only work for a game reveal.